Nayana-chandran/react-search-filter/README.md

-# react-search-filter
 Example react module for search.
 Search will result data in alphabetical order

+clone the package and npm install